 The Vignettes also raise funds through advertisements for the Miss Shelby County Program as well as ticket sales to support Shelby County community projects.
 In the past three years, The Vignette Club has returned thousands of dollars to Shelby County to benefit local schools, the Safe House, the Academy of Fine Arts of Shelby County, the Owens House, The Jeanette Niven House, as well as other non-profit organizations.
 It has provided scholarships to Shelby County High School students to attend Girl’s State and Alabama Youth Leadership.

-Each Vignette works hard not only selling ads, but contributing time and talents to help with the Miss Shelby County Pageant components such as set design, designing programs, and taking care of the contestants during the week of the event.
+Each Vignette works hard not only obtaining scholarships and sponsorships, but contributing time and talents to help with the Miss Shelby County Pageant components such as set design, designing programs, and taking care of the contestants during the week of the event.
 The Vignette Club is proud to sponsor the Miss Shelby County Pageant each year to provide scholarships to deserving Shelby County young women and to support local community’s projects.

-For more information about the Vignette Club, please contact our current president, Diane Moore at email@example.com.
+For more information about the Vignette Club visit our facebook page.